nyanpasu64/exotracker-cpp/src/DESIGN.md

 - Polymorphic classes are non-copyable.
 Maybe non-polymorphic classes (not value structs) too.
 - Mutable aliasing is disallowed, except when mandated by third-party libraries (Blip_Synth points to Blip_Buffer, nsfplay APU2 points to APU1).
-- Self-referential structs are disallowed, except when mandated by third-party libraries (blip_buffer and portaudio), in which case the copy and move constructors are disabled (or move constructor is manually fixed, in the case of Blip_Buffer).
+- Self-referential structs are disallowed, except when mandated by third-party libraries (blip_buffer and rtaudio), in which case the copy and move constructors are disabled (or move constructor is manually fixed, in the case of Blip_Buffer).
 - Inheritance and storing data in base classes is discouraged.

 In audio code, "out parameters" are common since they don't require allocations.
 Heap allocations can take a long time, pool allocations (I don't know much) may be faster, writing into an existing buffer is free.